agent18/coursera-getting-and-cleaning-data/README.markdown

   dataset written by using the following command,

 		write.table(traintest.melt,"./traintest-tidy.txt",row.names=FALSE)
+- AverageVariable.txt: File containing the unique parameters of the tidy `traintest.melt$AverageValue`

-**Note: The data is not provided here as the files are very large, it must be downloaded from the link in the above section**
+**Note: The data in the zip is not provided here as the files are very large, it must be downloaded from the link in the above section**

 ## Appendix Info about the DATA: